 As life spans continue to increase, the number of people with Alzheimer’s will continue to increase as well.
 In the 15 years between 2000 and 2015, deaths resulting from Alzheimer’s disease increased by 123%.
 During that same period, death from heart disease (the number one cause of death) decreased by 11%.
 Alzheimer’s disease is the sixth leading cause of death in the United States.
 Of the top 10 causes of death, it’s the only one that has no way to prevent it, no way of slowing its progression and no cure.
 It’s the fifth leading cause of death in the United States for people age 65 and older.
 One in every three older adults has Alzheimer’s or some other form of dementia at the time of their death.
 It causes more deaths than prostate cancer and breast cancer combined.

 With statistics like these, is it any wonder that people across the globe are asking questions such as these about this disease: Is Alzheimer’s hereditary?
 Is it genetic?
 How do you get Alzheimer’s, anyway?

-Before we answer these questions, let’s build a foundation by first going over the basics of Alzheimer’s disease.
+Let’s build a foundation by first going over the basics of Alzheimer’s disease.